-The Ethics assessment consists of a total of 30 multiple choice questions split across all modules.
+The Ethics assessment consists of a total of 30 multiple choice questions split across all six modules.
+You will not see the module split of the assessment until you receive your results.
 To reiterate, some of the questions can be tough for a couple of reasons.
 Firstly because the answer choices are very similar or secondly, the question may be very specific to one small area of a learning module.
 However, you need to score 70% to pass and overall this should be achievable.
 The Ethics assessment is nothing to stress about.
 I do believe if you put in the work for this you should be fine.

 The assessment is one hour in duration and is not very time pressured.
 To me it felt quite similar to the Certificate Level Assurance exam.
 However, instead of waiting until the next day for results you will get them instantly.
 There are also unlimited attempts unless stated otherwise by your employer.
-Regarding the 70%, it does not matter if you get 33% in one module as long as you score 70% overall (this happened to me).
+Regarding the 70%, it does not matter if you get 33% in one module as long as you score 70% overall (this happened to me), again unless stated otherwise by your employer.
 Each attempt will be recorded in your training file.

-My understanding is that the Ethics assessment is meant to be completed between your Professional and Advanced Level sittings.
+My understanding is that the Ethics assessment was meant to be completed between your Professional and Advanced Level sittings.
 However, as stated above there are changes implemented for those starting the ACA after 1 July 2020.
 It has now been made very clear that the assessment must be taken within the first 12 months.
-Reading on the ICAEW website also states if you do not complete this in the 12 months you will be locked out of the Learning Programme.
+The ICAEW website also states if you do not complete this in the 12 months you will be locked out of the Learning Programme.

 The newer version of this ICAEW ACA Ethics Learning Programme does seem much more strict.
+If you are part of the newer Programme, I would highly recommend reading here if you have not already to find out more such as about the progress tests.
 There will even be random checks to ensure you have had your six month reviews and documented these on your training file.
+In depth details of the Ethics in Practice scenarios can be found here.
 You therefore cannot get away with leaving this last minute!

 ICAEW ACA Ethics Learning Programme Wrap Up

 If you would like more information on the above, click here.
-Additionally, if you found this blog post helpful feel free to like, comment and share.
+Additionally, if you found this blog post helpful feel free to like, comment and share or even feel free to buy me a coffee.
 More blogs will be coming weekly #ThursdayBlogDay – Join my journey so you don’t miss out!